Seven Aspects of Reading

 - When Reception pupils have started school another meeting on supporting phonics is provided for parents.

-How do we support pupils to catch up?
+How do we support pupils to keep up?

 - Summative data is submitted once a term and pupil progress analysis is taken from this.
 Pupils identified by class teachers and in pupil progress meetings as not making progress have interventions planned for them and teaching staff are aware of who is a priority for intervention/support.